Jonah246/tfusd-flashloan-attack-write-up/README.md

 1. borrow TUSD and DAI from aave.
 2. Deposit DAI into compound to borrow TUSD.
 3. Mutate the TUSD price at 3crv prool (`0x45F783CCE6B7FF23B2ab2D70e416cdb7D6055f51`)
-4. trigger `flush` and force the pool add liquidity to 3crv where TUSD price becomes extremely low.
+4. trigger `flush` and force the pool to add liquidity to 3crv at bad price.
 5. **Buy back TUSD at 3crv pool** (Gain profit at this step.)
-6. Repay to TUSD to compound
+6. Repay TUSD to compound
 7. Repay DAI, TUSD to aave
 8. Get 15M TUSD profit.